Francis Mudie

-Sir Robert Francis Mudie KCSI, KCIE, OBE (24 August 1890 – 15 September 1976) was a member of the Indian Civil Service during the British Raj.
-He was the last British Governor of Sind and after the partition of India and Pakistan in August 1947, he continued to serve as Governor of the West Punjab.
+Sir Robert Francis Mudie KCSI, KCIE, OBE (24 August 1890 – 15 September 1976) was a British civil servant and a member of the British Indian Civil Service during the British Raj.
+He was the last British and colonial Governor of Sind and after the partition of British India in August 1947, he served as the first Governor of West Punjab in the Dominion of Pakistan.

 Education and early career

 Education

 Robert Francis Mudie attended Seafield House in Broughty Ferry.
 George Cunningham and Rob Lockhart attended the same school and were to meet again in India.
 From Seafield house, he went on a scholarship to Fettes College, Edinburgh, and later on a mathematical scholarship to King's College, Cambridge.
 In 1911 he graduated as a wrangler.

 Early career

 After graduation Robert Francis Mudie spent a term as assistant master at Clifton College before commencing as assistant master at Eton College.
 After only four terms, he came to the conclusion that he had no interest in school mastering and after a six-month break he started studying for entrance examinations to join the Indian Civil Service (ICS).